bendra/bendra.github.io/_posts/2014-10-28-fun-with-java-8-streams.markdown

 #Reduce Function

 The java.util.stream.Stream class contains a reduce method, which should be familiar to anyone who has done functional programing using e.g. Lisp, Python, Ruby, etc.  Basically reduce is a [Higher-order function](http://en.wikipedia.org/wiki/Higher-order_function) which iterates over a series of elements and recursively applies an operation to them to produce a single output value.
-A trivial example in lisp would be:
+A trivial example in Lisp would be:

 {% highlight lisp %}
 > (reduce * '(2 3 4))